 I strongly believe that children learn best in a warm, engaging environment where a strong emphasis is placed on the teacher facilitating child-led enquiry and promoting independence.
 My overall aims are to inspire children to develop a life-long love of learning, to nurture their individual talents, to help them reach their full potential and to set them off on a journey where they will ultimately achieve their dreams.

 My interests outside of school include sport, particularly swimming, yoga, running, the gym and surfing.
-I love to experience new things and will definitely be trying out the indoor ski slope on my arrival in Dubai.
+I love to experience new things and since moving to Dubai, I have had the thrilling experience of learning to ski in the indoor ski slope, followed by a nerve-wracking yet wonderful first skiing holiday in France.
 Aside from sport, I love sitting down with a fantastic book, eating out with friends and family and travelling to new exotic places.
+Sri Lanka and Bali have been my top two countries so far and I have many more to visit on my never-ending list!